gulnihal99/gulnihal99/README.md

 - 👋 Hi, I’m @gulnihal99
 - 👀 I’m interested in data science and machine learning.
 Health realated engineering programs are also my experties
-- 🌱 I’m currently learning R to improve my data analytic skills beside Python and SQL
+- 🌱 I’m currently coding :)
 - 💞️ I’m looking to collaborate on anything biomedical engineer can do :)
 - 📫 How to reach me: dogangulnihal@gmail.com